 Yes, they got a raise in their weekly allowance.
 And we offered a financial incentive for owning the task without complaining; for having a good attitude about the chores.
 They have come through like champs.
 It's early in the game, but I am impressed.
 We've cut back on the maids' help.
 The kids are sharing the load, and my motherly radar indicates that they like it.
 Why?
 They are being entrusted with a more grown-up responsibility, and they are treating their new jobs with respect.
 What do you think of that, Dad? ( Well-done, dear daughter.)
 May it carry on.

-Certainly, I really must note the basic idea regarding this post was generously granted by Ryan over at The phoenix design group.
-Unquestionably a magnificent interior renovators.
+Certainly, I really must note the basic idea regarding this post was generously granted by Ali over at Rockabye daycare.
+Unquestionably a magnificent childcare providers.
 We truly welcome a fantastic concept!

 Posted in Business Post Date 09/26/2018